miadehaan/MiracleTheory/README.md

 ## Description

-This webpage was created for my client's Youtube Channel...
+This webpage was created for my client's Youtube Channel to showcase episodes, provide information about the show, and exposes her brand past the scope of just Youtube.
+This site also serves as a communication tool for viewers and subscribers to directly contact her with their own stories to be featured on the show.
 This application utilizes ReactJS, Bootstrap, and Firebase.

 ## Table of Contents